meerkat-manor/rediOps/README.md

 and the specifications that useful.
 If the specification is not relevant in its entirety, maybe you find the concept or portions useful for adaptation in your organisation.

+## SBOM

+With increased attention on software supply chains and the need to create and update the software bill of materials (SBOM), the proposed definition is flexible to linking to SBOM tools if required.

+Your existing tooling may already cater for SBOM creation so please check.
+If your existing tools do cover SBOM then you could link the results to the **devops.json** definition so that it is closer to the source.

+See the link for more information on [SBOM](guide/sbom.md)